ItroublveTools/ItroublveTSC-7/README.md

 1. Added better obfuscation
 2. Credit card stealer
 3. Get user's discord token after they reset password
-4. If you are using the older versions of ItroublveTSC
+4. If you are using the older versions of ItroublveTSC they won't work!